Vretu-Dev/Tinybrain-Sanctum/README.md

-# Tinybrain-Sanctum.
-The SCP: Secret Laboratory Plugins Collection
+# Tinybrain-Sanctum. <br>The SCP: Secret Laboratory Plugins Collection

 This repository contains a collection of custom plugins developed for **SCP: Secret Laboratory (Exiled framework)**.
 These plugins aim to enhance gameplay, assist in event creation, and modify server mechanics in creative ways.